WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 ## 6.5.
 Proof of Control (Optional and Method-Specific)

 Proof of Control is the mechanism by which an identity owner may give itself or other entities permission to update the DDO—for example to assist with key recovery.
 Note that Proof of Control is separate from Proof of Ownership as explained in section 6.4.
-This is particularly important for key recovery in the case of key loss, when the identity owner no longer has access to the keys described using the owner property (section 6.4), or key compromise, where the owner’s trusted third parties need to override malicious activity by the attacker.
+This is particularly important for key recovery in the case of key loss, when the identity owner no longer has access to the keys described using the owner property (section 6.4), or key compromise, where the owner’s trusted third parties need to override malicious activity by an attacker.
 See section 9.

 Because the access control logic in a Proof of Control block must be implemented by the target distributed ledger or network, a DID method specification MUST include its own Proof of Control rules and processing logic.
 It is RECOMMENDED that all DID method specifications support the generic Proof of Control rules specified in this section.
 A DID method specification MAY add its own method-specific Proof of Control rules.